JsonJr37/Portable-MC-Server-Launcher/NOTES.md

 # List of servers it cannot run:
   - anything without run.bat / start.bat
 # Untested Servers:
-  The rest of the ones you don't see, and to check if it will work, the server jar needs to be above any other jars and at the top of the directory it is in.
+  The rest of the ones you don't see, and to check if it will work, just needs a start.bat / run.bat that leads to the Jar file.